willcgg/Chess_Engine_Project/Write Up/Project_Writeup.md

 Figure 2: Little-Endian File-Rank Mapping

+### Stockfish - Move Generation
-Now I have explained how Stockfish internally represents the chess board, next is how it finds its list of candidate moves.
+Next, I will go over how the engine generates its list of candidate moves.
 Some pieces, for example the knight, have fixed candidate moves due to the way they move; that being in an 'L' shape, three squares forward and one square left (see Figure 3).
 (Champion, 2022)

 ![Figure 3](https://miro.medium.com/max/412/1*sEZ4IjrU8g81anHKq74Clg.png)